American Cockroaches

 The American cockroach is the largest pest in the roach family, measuring about 1 ½ - 2 inches long.
 Their bodies are reddish-brown, and they are most identifiable by the dark brown or faded yellow edging on the backs of their heads.

 Reproducing females may sometimes be seen with a leathery, purse-shaped egg capsule known as an ootheca.
 Unlike the German cockroach species, where females carry the ootheca until hatching, the female American cockroach deposits her ootheca near a food source and secures it with saliva.
 This egg case measures approximately 8 mm by 5 mm.
-It initially has a brown color, but darkens to black within a few days.
+It initially has a brown color but darkens to black within a few days.

 These cockroaches predominantly favor warm, dark, and moist environments.
 They are commonly found in sewers and drains, thriving in the humid underground conditions.
 They are the most prevalent cockroach species in city sewer systems, and over 5,000 American cockroaches have been seen occupying a single manhole.